 Some years ago we spent the winter holidays in Germany, and we didn’t regret it.
 In this country people take their free time seriously and this is common.
-When they work, they work hard, when they play, they play hard – no mistakes!
+When they work, they work hard, when they party, they really do it – no mistakes!

 Surprise: the Apple store in Munich was open! – Honestly, I didn’t really expect to see this 🙂